Birth of The Commentators

 The point of The Commentators isn’t the highlights.
 The point is the monstrous duration.
 Eight hours unbroken commentary of something that isn’t conventionally interesting.
 In this sense the 12 hours through the night at not quite Broad Street was the paradigm commentary.

-Whilst performing The Cardinals it is difficult to think about anything other than “what’s the other person saying now and what am I going to say next”.
+Whilst performing The Commentators it is difficult to think about anything other than “what’s the other person saying now and what am I going to say next”.
 That’s the point of it in many ways, what do you say next?
 You set yourselves the task of commentating on something that appears to be uninteresting and you have committed to do it for a very long time, what the hell do you say next?
 When you finish performing and reflect on the event then the interesting questions start cropping up.

 Why can’t you interview people?